 I use Uptime robot to check uptime of my websites.
 They have a free option that allows you to set up a monitor to check your websites every five minutes to check they are not down.

 If the monitor finds that your website is down you get a notification via email.
 The monitor continues to check your website.
 If your website comes back then you will receive another email to let you know.

 Uptime robot is a website uptime monitoring service.
 They both free and paid options.

 It is not possible to check yourself if your website is online all the time.
 Because of that, you need a service that will ‘ping’ your website to make sure it is accessible.

 You also need to receive notifications when there are problems.
 Uptime robot will send you an email the instant they find your website is not accessible.

-I have used Uptime Robot for all my websites from the start and have found their uptime monitoring service excellent.
+I have used Uptime Robot for all my websites from the start and found their uptime monitoring service excellent.

 What is website uptime?

 Website uptime means that your website is accessible on the internet.
 If someone clicks on a link to your website then your website loads correctly.

 Downtime is the opposite.
 Someone wants to access your website and all they get is an error message.
 Very bad!